asascience-open/xreds/README.md

 - `WORKERS`: The number of worker threads handling requests.
 Defaults to `1`
 - `ROOT_PATH`: The root path the app will be served from.
 Defaults to be served from the root.
 - `DATASET_CACHE_TIMEOUT`: The time in seconds to cache the dataset metadata.
 Defaults to `600` (10 minutes).
+- `USE_MEMORY_CACHE`: Whether to save loaded datasets into worker memory.
+Defaults to `True`
+- `MEMORY_CACHE_NUM_DATASETS`: Number of datasets that are concurrently loaded into worker memory, with 0 being unlimited.
+Defaults to `0`
 - `EXPORT_THRESHOLD`: The maximum size file to allow to be exported.
 Defaults to `500` mb
 - `USE_REDIS_CACHE`: Whether to use a redis cache for the app.
 Defaults to `False`
 - `REDIS_HOST`: [Optional] The host of the redis cache.
 Defaults to `localhost`